vlad-n-v/AspNetCoreDiagnosticScenariosRus/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This example uses an `async Task`-based method and discards the `Task` in the `Timer` callback.
+✅ **GOOD** This example uses an `async Task`-based method and discards the `Task` in the `Timer` callback.
 If this method fails, it will not crash the process.
 Instead, it will fire the [`TaskScheduler.UnobservedTaskException`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler.unobservedtaskexception) event.

 ```C#
 public class Pinger
 {
     private readonly Timer _timer;
     private readonly HttpClient _client;

     public Pinger(HttpClient client)
     {
         _client = client;